Exfoliation (chemistry): Electrochemical exfoliation

-Thermal Exfoliation
+Thermal exfoliation

 Thermal exfoliation uses heat as a source of energy for the exfoliation process.
 Despite heat being such a fundamental energy for most of the other chemical processes its use in exfoliation is relatively recent.
 Most thermal exfoliation methods have the same approach; chemically intercalated lamellar structures are subjected to extreme temperatures to decompose the functional groups created through chemical methods.
 The decomposition of these functional groups generates gases that build up pressure between layers, countering the van der Waals attractions between material layers.
 When well-chosen functional group/temperature combinations are used, complete separation of the layers occurs.

 One advantage of thermal exfoliation methods over others is their higher production rate, a crucial property for mass production applications.
 Additionally, their reaction times are the shortest among all exfoliation methods.
 A process that might take days to complete with mechanical exfoliation can be finished within seconds using thermal exfoliation methods.
 However, reduced reaction time and higher yields come at the cost of reduced control over particle size due to the nature of the process.
 Therefore, the process still lacks the optimization and reproducibility required by the industry.
 Today, the most widely used thermal methods are high-temperature, low-temperature, and microwave exfoliation methods.

-High Temperature Thermal Exfoliation
+High temperature thermal exfoliation

-High-temperature thermal exfoliation employs temperatures above 550°C to decompose functional groups.
+High-temperature thermal exfoliation employs temperatures above 550 °C to decompose functional groups.
 The biggest advantage of this method is its short reaction times.
 An exfoliation process that might take days to complete with mechanical exfoliation can be done in a matter of seconds through high-temperature thermal exfoliation.
 However, decreased reaction times come at the price of impure products.
 Due to the extremely high temperatures, operation costs increase significantly.
 Moreover, the carbon dioxide and water vapors produced during the decomposition of oxide groups react with the material, causing defects and impurities in the material.

-Low Temperature Thermal Exfoliation
+Low temperature thermal exfoliation

 Low-temperature thermal exfoliation aims to retain the benefits of high-temperature thermal exfoliation while avoiding unexpected outcomes such as high costs and impurities.
-For this purpose, low-temperature thermal exfoliation employs relatively lower temperatures of 200°C-550°C to decompose the functional groups.
+For this purpose, low-temperature thermal exfoliation employs relatively lower temperatures of 200 °C-550 °C to decompose the functional groups.
 These temperatures yield purer results than high-temperature thermal exfoliation because the chemicals produced at this temperature do not readily react with the layered material itself.
 Although this decrease in temperature affects reaction times, it is usually favored to achieve purer results.
 Even though the reaction time is shorter in low-temperature thermal exfoliation compared to high-temperature, it is still significantly shorter than in other methods.
 Additionally, low-temperature thermal exfoliation allows for fine-tuning of the bandgap properties of materials, making it an ideal method for electronic applications.